istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 ## Extensibility

-- **Improved** Use tag-stripped URL + checksum as a Wasm module cache key, and the tagged URL is separately cached.
+- **Improved** using the tag-stripped URL and checksum as a Wasm module cache key, where the tagged URL is separately cached.
-This may increase the chance of cache hit (e.g., trying to find the same image with both of the tagged and digest URLs.)
+  This may increase the chance of cache hits (e.g., trying to find the same image with both of the tagged and digest URLs.)
   In addition, this will be a base to implement `ImagePullPolicy`.

 ## Installation